 PathWave Test Sync Executive can control a number of different instruments.
-The environment Variable HVI_LOGGER_EXTENDED activates logging output from the instruments that support it.
+The environment Variable hvi_logger_extended activates logging output from the instruments that support it.
 The way the logs are produced depends on the instruments, some instruments produce individual log files whereas other instruments combine log files together into a single file.

-The supported models for release 2023B are:
+The supported models (from TSE 2022 release onwards) are: